Floating-Point-Studios/CardinalEngine/docs/DeusFramework/Classes/baseObject.md

 ## Usage

 !!! example "Creating a new class"
-    1. All arguments are optional
+    * All arguments are optional
-    2. If a ClassName is not provided a randomly generated ClassName will be assigned
+    * If a ClassName is not provided a randomly generated ClassName will be assigned
-    3. Certain method and event names are reserved and will be overwritten if used
+    * Certain method and event names are reserved and will be overwritten if used
+    * If "Changed" is included in the `Events` table then the BaseObject will fire the event when a property change is detected

     | Type      | Property                      | Description                                                       |
     |           |                               |                                                                   |